What is 2/3 of 60? A Deep Dive into Fractions and Their Applications

 Calculating fractions is not just an academic exercise; it's a crucial skill with wide-ranging applications in daily life.
 Here are a few examples:

 - Cooking and Baking: Recipes often require fractions of ingredients.
-For example, a recipe might call for 2/3 cup of flour.
+To give you an idea, a recipe might call for 2/3 cup of flour.

 - Shopping and Budgeting: Calculating discounts, sales tax, or splitting bills with friends involves fractional calculations.
 If an item is 1/3 off, you need to know how to calculate the discount.